 - Areas of interest Medical Science, Cell and Molecular Biology, Genetics, Biomedical Science

+What is cancer, and why is it a leading cause of death in many countries like Australia?
 This course covers the Hallmarks of Cancer as described by Hanahan and Weinberg in their seminal papers of 2000 and 2011.
 Normal cell biology and genetics and how it goes wrong in cancer will be presented, with principles being illustrated through clinically relevant examples.
-Lectures will cover genetic, epigenetic, molecular biology, cell biology, cell signalling, immune, clinical and treatment aspects of cancer.
+Classes will cover genetic, epigenetic, molecular biology, cell biology, cell signalling, immune, clinical and treatment aspects of cancer.
 Practicals / tutorials will also cover technologies and models used for studying cancer.

 - Explain the major hallmarks of cancer and the underlying molecular mechanisms.